anulikitha-immadisetty/Machine_Learning_Lab/README.md

 **3. Introduction to Matplotlib**

+**4. Handle the missing data,
+     Handle the categorical data by using one hot encoding, Feature scaling techniques such as min-max normalization, standarization and z-score, Creating a new feature representing the average tip percentage for each dining party size, Creating a new feature based on total bill and tips if total bill is greater than 10$ and tips is greater.
+     All these questions are solved by using tips.csv (dataset file)**

 **Acknowledgments**

 I would like to express my gratitude to the mentor and the open-source community for their valuable contributions and support in creating